zwang695/alexa-skills-list/skills/B01HJZDF1O/README.md

 * *later trains*

-Find the times and routes for your trains on the London Underground.
+Find the status of line and train times and routes for your trains on the London Underground.

 If you ask "Whens my train" you are taken through a setup where you define your home and work(usual destination) station.